balthazarneveu/interactive_pipe/readme.md

 ```

 - Note that you can also create filters which take no inputs and simply "generate" images.
-- The `color_choice` list will be turnt into a nice dropdown menu.
+- The `color_choice` list will be turned into a nice dropdown menu.
 Default value here will be red as this is the first element of the list!
 ----------

 :bulb: Can filters communicate together?